-Washington lawmakers consider lighter penalties for exposing a partner to HIV
+From felony to misdemeanor: Bill would ease penalty in Washington for exposing a partner to HIV

 The Department of Health says an estimated 14,744 people in the state are living with HIV, with about 81% of them virally suppressed, meaning they are unable to transmit the virus.

-Under current law, a person can be charged with a felony for exposing or transmitting HIV to another person and could face as much as a life sentence in prison and a $50,000 fine, depending on the circumstances.
-Under the proposed bill, the crime would become a misdemeanor that could carry a penalty of 90 days in jail and a $1,000 fine.
-If people lie about their HIV status, it becomes a gross misdemeanor if a person is infected, with penalties of up to a year in jail and a $5,000 fine.
+Under current law, a person can be charged with a felony for exposing or transmitting HIV to another person and could face as much as life in prison and a $50,000 fine, depending on the circumstances.
+Under the proposed bill, that crime would become a misdemeanor that could carry a penalty of 90 days in jail and a $1,000 fine.
+If someone lies about their HIV status, it becomes a gross misdemeanor if a person is infected, with penalties of up to a year in jail and a $5,000 fine.

 Between 1986 and 2019, 33 criminal cases were filed under the current HIV-related statutes, according to the Department of Health.
 Three of those cases resulted in a felony conviction.

-The Democratic-controlled House passed the measure 57-40, but accepted an amendment on the floor that maintains the felony charge for someone who intentionally transmits HIV to a child or vulnerable adult, and requires them to register as a sex offender.
+The Democratic-controlled House passed the measure with a 57-40 vote last week but accepted an amendment on the floor that maintains the felony charge for someone who intentionally transmits HIV to a child or vulnerable adult, and requires them to register as a sex offender.

 The Center for HIV Law & Policy says Washington is among 29 states with HIV-specific laws.
 If the proposed measure becomes law, Washington would join seven other states that have reformed or repealed one or more parts of criminal laws specific to HIV.

-The proposal is not as expansive as changes made by California, which in 2017 reduced penalties for knowingly exposing a sexual partner to HIV from a felony to a misdemeanor.
+The proposal is not as expansive as changes made by California, which in 2017 passed a law that reduced penalties for knowingly exposing a sexual partner to HIV from a felony to a misdemeanor.
 The California law also reduced charges for a person with HIV who knowingly donates blood, tissue, semen or breast milk from a felony to a misdemeanor.

 Other states that have introduced bills this year on reforming HIV-specific laws include Ohio, Florida and Virginia.